Is BuzzFeed Enabling Doctors to Violate Patient Confidentiality?

 Jager Weatherby on 1 Aug 2014 at 11:45pm

-We here at RealSelf pride ourselves on maintaining a community that is deeply authentic, accepting, and resistant to labels and disparagement — values we expect ourselves, our users, and our doctors to uphold.
-So, as you might imagine, we were completely in shock when BuzzFeed posted a roundup of quotes supposedly from doctors, revealing stories of "dumbest patients" they've ever had.
+We here at RealSelf pride ourselves on maintaining a community that is deeply authentic, accepting, and resistant to disparagement — values we expect ourselves, our users, and our doctors to uphold.
+So, as you might imagine, we were completely in shock when BuzzFeed posted a roundup of quotes supposedly from doctors, revealing stories of the "dumbest patients" they've ever had.

 So, is this what going to the doctor has come to?
 Regardless of your opinion of the conversations that allegedly occurred, a doctor’s office is first and foremost supposed to be a safe space.
 Patients should feel free to ask (dare we say it?) “dumb” questions without fear of judgement… especially in such an open forum as the World Wide Web.